 2.13.17 Regulated persons are still entitled to the benefit of the exemption if the shares are transferred to a related corporation and are used by that related corporation for lending within 5 business days after they were acquired by the regulated person.
 However, any holding company of the related corporation is required to aggregate the interest in the shares of the related corporation in the normal way.
-If the related corporation is also a regulated corporation then the interest of the related corporation may also be disregarded (see paragraph 2.13.22 below).
+If the related corporation is also a regulated corporation then the interest of the relation corporation may also be disregarded (see paragraph 2.13.22 below).

-Interaction of the SBL Rules and the exemption for corporations in groups acquisition of an interest in those shares by one of its wholly owned subsidiaries from another wholly owned subsidiary.
-In the following example Corporation A has 2 wholly owned subsidiaries B and C. If B lends shares to C there is no disclosure obligation as the loan is between members of a wholly owned group of companies.
-However, if C lends the shares to a third party outside the group, the normal rules apply - there is a change in the nature of the interest of C in the shares which must be disclosed by the holding company A.
+Interaction of the SBL Rules and the exemption for corporations in groups

+2.13.18 As has been mentioned in paragraph 2.9, a holding company, is not required to file a notice if there is a change in nature of its interest in shares which is due to the acquisition of an interest in those shares by one of its wholly owned subsidiaries from another wholly owned subsidiary.
+In the following example corporation A has 2 wholly owned subsidiaries B and C. If B lends shares to C there is no disclosure obligation as the loan is between members of a wholly owned group of companies.
+However, if C lends the shares to a third party outside the group, the normal rules apply - there is a change in the nature of the interest of B and C in the shares which must be disclosed by the holding company A.